-On 7 August 2014 ITV will publish an e-book, Kate Parry Frye: The Long Life of an Edwardian Actress and Suffragette.
-Based on her prodigious diary, this is my account of Kate Frye’s life and is a tie-in with the forthcoming ITV series ‘The Great War: The People’s Story’.
+On 7 August 2014 ITV published an e-book, Kate Parry Frye: The Long Life of an Edwardian Actress and Suffragette.
+Based on her prodigious diary, this is my account of Kate Frye’s life and is a tie-in with the ITV series ‘The Great War: The People’s Story’.
 For details of the TV series and its accompanying books see here.

 Monday July 27th 1914 [Kate has been staying for the weekend at the Kennels, a house in which her aunt Agnes Gilbey was living on the Gilbey estate at Wooburn]

 Breakfast 8.30.
 Put my things together, had a talk to Mrs Wootten on the Telephone at The Plat then with Constance walked to the Manor Farm and she showed me all over it.
 It is a dream of a place, and the garden is perfect.
 Then she saw me off by the 11 o’clock train to Paddington.

 At Maidenhead Mrs Burls was seeing her daughter Olga and ‘Emma Murry’ off and they got in my carriage – she recognised me so I had to chat.
 I was very absorbed in the paper.
 Great and serious news – a terrible conflict between the Nationalist Volunteers in Dublin and the Police – 3 shot dead and many wounded.
 Will this mean an Election?
 Things seem really serious in Ireland – and then the even more serious continental news.